Up-and-coming Ostiense: The eclectic neighbourhood changing things up

 Tue-Sun 9am – 1pm

-One of the few remaining gates of the 3rd century Aurelian Walls of Rome.
-In ancient times Porta (door) San Paolo served as the beginning of the road that connected Rome and Ostia.
-Nowadays it’s the entrance to the Via Ostiense Museum where you can find an archeological exhibit full of prints and documents about this famous road.
-Open every day from 9am to 1pm, the venue is also used for special exhibitions and conferences.
+Next to the Piramide Cestia stands Porta San Paolo, one of the few remaining gates of the 3rd century Aurelian Walls of Rome.
+In antiquity, San Paolo Gate marked the beginning of the road that connected Rome and Ostia.
+Nowadays it’s the entrance to the Via Ostiense Museum, which is currently closed to the public, with extraordinary openings on special occasions.